How to Commission an Original Work of Art

 Deep, rich colours give this painting a quiet, warm glow.

 “My wife and I love going to Scotland and for her 60th, I thought it would be great to commission John to create a view of one of our favourite places.

 I sent him a few photos, he showed me a couple of sketches.
 Et voilà.
 We are delighted with the result that takes pride of place above the chimney.”

-Before contacting me, if you do not know my work, please look at my website’s page Art Works to get an idea of what I do.
+Before contacting me, if you do not know my work, please browse my blog Studio Notes or visit the page Art Works to get a feeling about what you’ll see.